Important Information for all Cigna members

 How do I get my medical records?

 You can access your patient records through MyChart.
 If you have not yet signed up for a MyChart account, please visit MyChart.SpartanburgRegional.com.
-You will still have access to your MyChart account after May 31, 2020.

 What if I need to go to an emergency room?

-You will continue to have access to Spartanburg Regional’s hospitals and affiliated physicians in cases of emergency treatment, regardless of Spartanburg Regional’s network status with Cigna.
+You continue to have access to Spartanburg Regional’s hospitals and affiliated physicians in cases of emergency treatment, regardless of Spartanburg Regional’s network status with Cigna.
 If you experience an emergency, please seek treatment at the nearest emergency center or call 911.